All FAQ

 After login, you can adjust any settings as you wish to see how they affect the privileges granted to end users.
 You can also view an audit log and a full software and hardware inventory of your clients.
 Finally, there is a mobile app, which is also free.

-For more information, please refer to Getting Started in our Knowledge Base.
+For more information, please refer to Getting Started in our Documentation Center.

 To download and install the Admin By Request Windows endpoint client: